maxim-saplin/cptX/README.md

 - Ask for advice or an explanation
 - Timing the requests, token stats (prompt|completion)
 - Set larger model context size (e.g. use 16000 with `gpt-3.5-turbo-16k``) and utilize whole file contents
+- Showing explanation in a new tab OR a simple popup
+  - When a new tab is used history of `explain` requests is preserved
 - Choose between OpenAI and Microsoft Azure as backends
     - `gpt-3.5-turbo` model when using OpenAI, any chat model when using Azure (`gpt-35-turbo` OR `gpt4``)